-Since Beldi is a hot-process soap, I revelled in the prospect of being able to choose the superfats I would incorporate into this soap, and I chose some pretty nice ones, even for the first batch.
-It thought this might be the only reason why using Beldi as a facial soap improved my skin so much.
+Since Beldi is a hot-process soap, I reveled in the prospect of being able to choose the superfats I would incorporate into this soap, and I chose some pretty nice ones, even for the first batch.
+I thought this might be the only reason why using Beldi as a facial soap improved my skin so much.

 Another compound that is produced by the chemical reaction between either type of lye, whether NaOH or KOH, is glycerin.
 But the glycerin produced by KOH is chemically identical to the glycerin produced by NaOH.

 According to one chemist I spoke with about this, the main difference between KOH soaps and NaOH soaps is that KOH soaps have greater solubility.
-But even the change in solubility changes how fats feel on the skin and how they interact.
+But even this seemingly insignificant change in solubility changes how fats feel on the skin and how they interact.
 KOH soaps may have less of an ability to form micelles, resulting in a less harsh soap.
-Also, because the potassium soap molecule is slightly smaller than the sodium soap molecule, a potassium salt may have the ability to penetrate better.
-Or it may be that the milder and gentler nature of KOH soaps is entirely due to its greater solubility in water.

 So there are some reasons to believe that the chemically different Beldi KOH type soaps are "better stuff" for skin.
 I do know that my skin responds better to Beldi soaps.
 Other soapmakers have mentioned the same results and some, like me, use only Beldi-type soaps for facial soaps.